ALT-F4-LLC/kickstart.nix/README.md

 7. Switch to `kickstart.nix` environment for your system with flake configuration:

 > [!IMPORTANT]
 > We use `--impure` due to how `/etc/nixos/hardware-configuration.nix` is generated and stored on the system after installation.
-To avoid using this flag, copy `hardware-configuration.nix` file locally and replace import in the template [(see example here)](https://github.com/ALT-F4-LLC/dotfiles-nixos/blob/main/lib/default.nix#L30).
+To avoid using this flag, copy `hardware-configuration.nix` file locally and replace import in the template [see example](https://github.com/ALT-F4-LLC/dotfiles-nixos/blob/main/lib/default.nix#L54).

 - For `aarch64` platforms: